abasnfarah/Dev_Setup/arch/archInstall.md

 the same just without an EFI boot partition and /mnt/boot mount.

+Make sure you install Windows Before Arch.
+That way you don't pull your hair out.

 # Base Installation

 ### Network configuration
+If using Ethernet you can skip this step.

+Most laptops usually come with an atheros wifi chipset included.
+If thats the case use wifi-menu then
 ```{r, engine='bash', count_lines}
 wifi-menu
 ping 8.8.8.8